Want to hike with new friends?Join a group trip

 4

-The walking is graded moderate to challenging (4).
+GRADE 4 - The walking is graded moderate to challenging.
 Daily walks are between 14 and 32km on well marked trails over diverse terrain – from relatively flat to coastal rocky to mountainous.
+On most days there are some ascents and descents, as the path skirts the northern coast of Spain - especially on the first few days.
 Part of the route is on paved surfaces – you should pay particular attention to your footwear to ensure that it is suitable to avoid blisters.
 This is a well worn path where route finding will be reasonably straight forward (refer below for further details on self guided adventures).
 The main areas to concentrate on route finding are arriving and leaving towns and cities.
 The accent is on keeping a steady pace to take in all of the attractions, with time to stop and take photos.
 You will need a good level of fitness to participate fully in this adventure.

 Departure dates